 So I want to mention a few things as far as the physical in-person meetings.
 Some of the dates are driven by reports that are required to be reviewed.
-So, for example, the Comprehensive Annual Financial Report, the CAFR, needs to go to the board in December, so it's important that we have this November 18th meeting, and it's always been on the schedule in that particular slot in the calendar because of the timing it takes for that and for it to go to the board.
+So, for example, the Comprehensive Annual Financial Report, the CAFR, needs to go to the board in December, so it's important that we activities.
+It could be board meetings, agenda planning groups, and certain other types of meetings that occur at particular intervals during the week.